lethorable/dem2dged/README.md

 The script is executed from python 3:

 ```
-python dem2dged_utm.py test.tif product_folder
+python dem2dged_utm.py <input elevation file> <output folder> <optional arguments>
 ```

-The line above will autodetect a suitable UTM projection and generate a set of geotiff files and accompanying xml metadata files.
+The command above will autodetect a suitable UTM projection and generate a set of geotiff files and accompanying xml metadata files.

 ### Positional arguments: